DAVIDACEK4689/sample/README.md

 # Base React app + Dockerfile for the 4th lab from Advanced Programming of Web Applications

 To run app, just clone the repository and run <code>docker-compose up -d --build</code>.
-Be sure you have already installed docker.
+The running app will be available at: <code>http://localhost:3001/</code> Be sure you have already installed docker.
 If you are using windows I recommend you downloading Docker Desktop: https://docs.docker.com/desktop/windows/install/ and run it.
 The Desktop Docker app needs to be running before building a project, otherwise you will have a running error (at least I did).

 # Used resources